 Step 8: Authoritative link from Wikipedia

-Wikipedia is the critical step in the process of powerful SEO practices.
-Having backlinks from a high authoritative website like Wikipedia provides an unbiased information to millions of visitors a day and improve ranking position in search engine.
+Wikipedia is a critical step in the process of powerful SEO practices.
+Having backlinks from a high authoritative website like Wikipedia provides unbiased information to millions of visitors a day and improve ranking position in search engine.

 Step 9: Test Your Site’s Loading Speed

 Google has put an emphasis on speed and provides a tool for you to test your website’s loading time.